commenthol/md-fileserver/README.md

 mdopen <file>
 ```

-This will open the browser with the processed markdown file.
-For OSX _Safari_, for Linux and Windows _Firefox_ is used as default.
-This can be changed in the `config.js`.
+This will open the default browser with the processed markdown file.

 ## Cheatsheet